Banned and restricted

 You may not list cigarette or nicotine replacements, including e-cigarettes or products intended for use as a nicotine replacement.

 You must not list any item which infringes anyone else's copyright or other intellectual property rights.
 As a seller it is your responsibility to ensure the items you list and the content of your listing are not in breach of any intellectual property rights.
+This means counterfeit items, replicas, models, homages or other generalised copies must not be listed.

 Read our Intellectual Property Rights Guide, or learn more about copyright law.